 If the environment you need at work is not covered by the term ‘reasonable adjustments’, then you might be able to seek help from the Access to Work scheme.
 If you’re eligible, an Access to Work grant can be used to pay for special equipment and adaptations, communication and mental health support, as well as help travelling to and from work.
 It can also provide you with the money needed to have a communication support worker attend your job interview with you.

 You will not have to pay the grant back and it will not affect any other benefits that you may currently receive.
 If you’re interested in getting help from Access to Work, you can find more information about eligibility and how to apply on the GOV.UK website here.
 It’s important to note that the Access to Work scheme is only available to those eligible who are in a paid position, or those who will either be starting or returning to one soon.

 Where can I get help adjusting my workspace at home?

 UK charity AbilityNet helps disabled people thrive in the workplace.
-But with the pandemic forcing so many more people to work from home, there are new technology-based challenges.
-Amy Low from AbilityNet said: “People who weren’t confident with technology, and may have perhaps asked the person next to them for help, no longer have this option.
+But with the recent pandemic resulting in so many more people working from home, there are new technology-based challenges.
+Amy Low from AbilityNet tells us, “People who weren’t confident with technology, and may have perhaps asked the person next to them for help, no longer have this option.
 It’s a steep learning curve.”

 Where can I get career help and advice if I have a disability?

-If you’re searching for a job and would like some career advice or training, help with improving your CV or preparing for interviews, there is support available.
+If you’re searching for a job and would like some career advice or training – help with improving your CV or preparing for interviews, for example – then there is support available.